rarkhipov/retentioneering-framework/docs/source/getting_started/analysis.rst

 Users clustering
 ~~~~~~~~~~~~~~~~

-Also, we could clusterize users by the frequency of events in their path.
+Also, we could clusterize users by the frequency of events in their path:

 .. code:: python